Simarpreet-2607/NextStep-Product-Case-Study-/README.md

 - Challenge start rate
 - Weekly engagement
 - 30-day retention
-- User satisfaction (NPS)
+- User satisfaction score

 ---

 ## Growth Strategy

-- Referral-based onboarding loops
-- Social proof through user success stories
+- Referral loops driven by user success
+- Social storytelling around progress and wins
 - College partnerships for distribution
-- Content-driven growth (LinkedIn, Instagram)
+- Content-led growth on LinkedIn and Instagram
-- Community-led engagement
+- Community-driven engagement

 ---

 ## Risks and Mitigation

-**1. Drop-off after trial**
+**Drop-off after trial**
-Mitigation: Show visible progress and offer affordable pricing
+Show visible progress and offer simple pricing

-**2. Loss of motivation**
+**Loss of motivation**
-Mitigation: Streaks, nudges, and simple progress tracking
+Use streaks, nudges, and lightweight tracking

-**3. Hesitation to start challenges**
-Mitigation: Low-pressure, beginner-friendly tasks
+**Hesitation to start**
+Design low-pressure, beginner-friendly challenges

 ---

-## Why This Matters
+## Impact

-NextStep solves a fundamental gap in the learning ecosystem — not access to content, but the ability to make the right decision and act on it.
+NextStep solves a core gap in learning.

+Not access to content, but the ability to decide and act.

-It transforms learning from:
+It shifts users from:
-- Confusion → Clarity
+- Confusion to clarity
-- Delay → Action
+- Delay to action
-- Doubt → Confidence
+- Doubt to confidence

 ---

 ## Author

 Simarpreet Singh